 The combined instrument panel uses symbols, graphics and text for when the different steps are to be carried out.

-The PAP function measures the space and steers the car - the driver's task is to:
+The PAP function measures the space and turns the steering wheel - the driver's task is to:

 - keep a close watch around the car

 - follow the instructions in the combined instrument panel

 - brake and stop.

 PAP can be activated if the following criteria are met once the engine has been started:

 (Anti-lock Braking System) - Anti-lock braking system.must not intervene when the PAP function is activated - these can be activated in the event of e.g. steep and slippery surfaces, see the sections on Foot brake and Stability system ESC for more information.